Esri/calcite-web/docs/source/get-started/_get-started.md

 ## Using Calcite Web

-There are two main ways to use Calcite Web:
+There are three ways to use Calcite Web:

 - (a) copying static files into your project
 - (b) installing via a package manager
+- (c) loading files from the cdn

 Using this framework as a Sass library will give you the most power, but whatever your flavor, we have you covered.